Nodli/CodeSamples/README.md

 _Given a list containing integers in order, for example: [1, 3, 5, 8, 12, 13, 22] and a target number, for example 16._
 _Can you find a pair of numbers whose sum equals the target number?_

-## vec2 / vec3
-Simple implementations of vec2 and vec3 classes similar to the GLSL standard.
-Struct are kept POD to allow type punning to float arrays